-Top 10 Omicron updates: Vaccine efficacy report against new strain in a week, says health minister
+Top 10 Omicron updates: India has 200 cases of new variant, says health ministry

 This variant has now become the dominant strain of the virus in the United States.